The GAUER Family

 -----------------------------------------------

-My GAUER ancestors came from various hamlets (Wirschweiler, Dienstweiler, Eborn, etc) around the town of Birkenfeld, Grand Duchy of Oldenburg, Germany.
-They lived in this area for at least 150 years but at last the shortage of land and other pressures caused them to leave the homeland.
-Here is a map of the Oldenburg district in 1971 (Various villages where my ancestors were born are underlined in red).
+My GAUER ancestors came from various hamlets (Wirschweiler, Dienstweiler, Eborn, etc) in the District of Birkenfeld, Grand Duchy of Oldenburg, Germany.
+They lived in this area for at least 150 years but at last the shortage of land, war and other pressures caused them to leave the homeland.
+Here is a map of Birkenfeld district in 1971 (Various villages where my ancestors were born are underlined in red).

-On Sept 29, 1784 seven families of settlers including a Franz Heinrich GAUER made a private arrangement with the Polish Countess Therese Potoka to settle on her lands in a town called Bedrykowce in the Austro-Hungarian Empire province of Galicia.
-Franz brought along a family of "6 persons" including his wife, his sons, his brother and his nephew Johann Jacob Gauer who is my direct ancestor.
-As part of the deal Franz got 23 Joch of land (the equivilant of 23 acres today) and he was required to work on the Countess' crops at harvest times.
+On Sept 29, 1784 seven families of settlers including a Franz Heinrich GAUER and Franz Nickel KUNZ made a private arrangement with the Polish Countess Therese Potoka to settle on her lands in a town called Bedrykowce in the Austro-Hungarian Empire province of Galicia.
+Franz brought along a "family" of "6 persons" including his wife, two sons, a daughter, his brother and his nephew Johann Jacob Gauer who is my direct ancestor.
+As part of the deal Franz got 23 acres of land and he was required to work on the Countess' crops at harvest times.
 Bedrykowce is now in Ukraine and spelt Bedrikivci.
-It is found in the district of Zaleszczyki on the Dniester River less than a mile NW of the town of Zaleszczyki.
-You can see Zaleszczyki on this 1882 map of Galicia (Bottom right corner, north of Czernowitz) (map courtesy of FEEFHS, 238KB) Here is a detailed map of the Zaleszczyki and Bedrykowce townships (Bedrykowce is underlined in red in the top right corner of this Military Map of the Austro-Hungarian Empire, 1789-1928 from LDS fiche #6000249, 450KB).
-Here is a photo of the area around Bedrykowice in the 1950s with its location marked with a small red arrow.
+It is found in the district of Zaleszczyki in Galicia on the Dniester River less than a mile NW of the town of Zaleszczyki.
+You can see Zaleszczyki on this 1882 map of Galicia (Bottom right corner, north of Czernowitz) (map courtesy of FEEFHS, 238KB).

 -----------------------------------------------